|Overall Panel Fit:||9/10|

 Hot Wheels "Boss Hoss" (Review)

-In late 2000, Revell launched an experimental series of toys in an attempt to attract new builders that they dubbed RAMS: Rebuildable Action Model System.
+In late 2000, Revell launched an experimental series of toys in an attempt to attract new builders.
+The series was dubbed RAMS: Rebuildable Action Model System.
 A mini universe was created that pitted the RAMS Squad against the Techno-Raiders, with each side having vehicles that could be reconfigured using a modular building system.
 Six vehicles were launched in that first wave, with the heroic leader of the RAMS Squad driving the requisite sports car that converts into a winged conveyance.

 The Spy Sportster is driven by Ace Ratchet, former CIA Intelligence Officer and racecar [sic] mechanic extraordinaire.
 He's a quick thinker with nerves of steel.
 Ace has loved cars since childhood and his specialty is engines and motors of all kinds.
 His motto is: "If it's meant to go, I'll make it go better, faster, and stronger!"